 Below is a list of the IoCs

 There’s no such thing as being 100% secure, but the goal is to get as close to perfection as possible.
-Using solutions like Trend Micro Cloud One and Trend Micro Vision One that are easy to deploy and provide security from the moment code is committed to the repository, helps organizations shift security left.
+Using solutions like Trend Micro Cloud One and Trend Micro Vision One that are easy to deploy and provide security from the moment code is committed to the repository, helps organisations shift security left.
 By moving security to the forefront of your build process, you avoid scrambling for patches after deployment and keep SecOps teams pleased, all without slowing you down.

 Get started with a free 30-day trial for Trend Micro Cloud One.

 *Coming soon* Trend Micro Vision One Test Drive.